- My LS

 - practice rights of EU/EFTA lawyers in the UK and UK lawyers in the EEA and Switzerland

-- Attend upcoming Law Society events on preparing for the end of the transition period
+- Attend upcoming Law Society events and listen to our podcast on data flows and the end of transition

 - Sign up to the government's business readiness bulletin, which shares new guidance for your business and for your clients, and read the letter to the professional services sector from business secretary Alok Sharma MP

 Webinars and events

-Recordings of the following end of transition webinars are available online:
+Recordings of the following webinars are available for free online:

 - registered European lawyers (9 September 2020)